MW 12x6 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of child safety.
-Additionally, tiny parts of these products have the potential to complicate diagnosis when they are in the body.
+- Health risk associated with microscopic parts of magnets pose a threat, in case of ingestion, which is particularly important in the context of child safety.
+It's also worth noting that small elements of these products can hinder the diagnostic process when they are in the body.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.